 FOF: A Money Mammoth

 FOF or Funds of funds is a fund which makes investments in multiple underlying top hedge funds (typically 10 to 30)

 Some FOFs are even more diversified; these are liquid and available to individual investors.

 Learning from Management Masters: How Hedge Fund Managers Operate

 - This is when hybrid securities are used combining a bond with an equity option

 - Managers maintain a delta-neutral position where bonds and stocks offset each other as the market fluctuates.

 - This hedge fund strategies thrives on volatility; the higher the stakes, the more the profit

 - Such hedge fund strategies are used by managers when biggest hedge funds purchase company debt of firms facing financial bankruptcy.

 - In this type of hedge fund examples, managers typically focus on senior debt and in case a company has already filed for bankruptcy, the junior class of debt may be a wiser hedge

-- In such strategy of hedge fund definition, investors need to be patient.
+- In such a strategy of hedge fund definition, investors need to be patient.
 This is because corporate reorganization can take a lot of time.

 Credit or Capital Structure Arbitrage

 - In this credit strategy, managers watch out for relative value between senior and junior securities of a single corporate issuer

 - Securities of equivalent credit quality are taken from different issuers.